Rasa-healthbot/healthbot/PROGRESS.md

 - We found that installation will be a better option for us as the latest version of Rasa was not available with google collab.
 - We all took our time to gain basic knowledge of NLU, actions and domain in the folllowing days from the documentation and video.
-- We made personal progresses till now in terms of learning
+- We made personal progresses till now in terms of learning.

 -----------------------------